 Tear Jerker: The West Wing

-Not to mention the 3rd season finale with the death of Secret Service agent Donovan, just as he and C.J. were growing closer, done to "Hallelujah".
+- One of the more unforgettable ones: the 3rd season finale, in which: Secret Service agent Donovan, taken out by a common street thug, no less, just as he and C.J. were growing closer, done to "Hallelujah".

 "I miss my boys."

 - The whole of Toby's quest to find out who the homeless man was is a slow, painful build-up of just how badly America failed its veterans—the emergency officials in the beginning who treated the death as of little importance, for instance, and when Toby finds the man's brother Walter living under the bridge and has to give him the news.
 He tries to say that he can arrange a funeral because he is a powerful man, but under the bridge his words his power is useless and he knows it.

 - Andy telling Toby why she won't remarry him, and likely why they divorced in the first place.

 Andy: You're too sad, Toby.
 You bring the sadness home with you.
 You're just too SAD.Toby: Did you feel that way when we were married?
 That I was SAD?
 Did my [voice breaks] friends feel like that?

 - "Noel".
 All of "Noel", but especially Josh screaming at Bartlet in the Oval Office about the "sirens" and Leo's "man in a hole" speech.

 - The part that always gets me comes towards the end of Noel, when Stanley tells Josh his diagnosis.

 Stanley: You have Post Traumatic Stress Disorder.Josh: Well... that doesn't really sound like something they let you have if you work for the president.Stanley: Josh...Josh: Can we have it be something else??